 - To select the program to run, select one from either of the following directories: SK > Program > Directory 1 or Directory 2 - 2.
 Move the cursor to the program file you wish to run and press Run. - 3.
-Select AUTO mode in the machine operation panel. - 4.
+Select AUTO mode in the machine operation panel.

 If there is a multi-channel machine, select the channel that will run the program and it will be loaded into the automatic execution storage field.

-5. Push the LUI Cycle start button and the program execution will start.
+Cycle start button and the program execution will start.